 Over the years, this took the form via writing, producing awareness-building experiential, out-of-the-box events and campaigns, or coming up with unique marketing, branding, or communications strategies for an eclectic mix of clients in the US, Africa, Haiti, and Europe.

-In addition to personal world travels, I've had unique international work experience.
+In addition to personal world travels, I've had some unique international work experience.
 In Haiti, I consulted with the Ministries of Tourism and the Environment and brokered commodities deals within the private sector.
 In Angola, I produced a multi-media awareness-building campaign introducing Western audiences to Angolan Kuduro music and dance, which included live events in Luanda, Angola, throughout Europe, and the U.S.

 Prior to launching BlueZan Consulting in 2005, in addition to serving as Vice President, Worldwide Publicity for RCA Victor Group, at BMG, at Sony Classical with the same title, I orchestrated campaigns including for Yo-Yo Ma, The Three Tenors, Joshua Bell, and Joe Jackson.
 I co-founded, and for seven years managed Kahn & Jacobs, a leading entertainment marketing and public relations agency in New York and was named one of The Hollywood Reporter’s 26 “Power Players” of the New York film industry.